eliasn/blinkblink/README.md

 A simple macOS app which reminds you to take breaks from looking at your screen.

 # Features

 - Sends a macOS notification every 20 minutes (or whatever interval you set)
-- Can be paused for a given period (e.g. for meetings, zooms etc.)
+- Can be paused for a given period (e.g. for meetings, pair programming sessions etc.)
 - Simple uncluttered interface
 - Simple JSON config file